strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Octavian Bon Clerk
 › Gallery 80

-Grey Crowned leader of the Cannibal Critics.
+Grey Crowned leader of the [Cannibal Critics](#cannibal-critics).
 Aesthetic opponent of Nigellus Blamphin.

 Wants
 : To talk about art.
-To bring his view as close as possible to that of Blamphin’s.
-To contextualize Blamphin’s view.
+To bring his view as close as possible to that of Blamphin's.
+To contextualize Blamphin's view.
 To eat human flesh.

 Does Not Want
 : To encounter the Curator.